)

 How Florida car insurance rates have changed over time

-The average annual cost for full-coverage car insurance in Florida rose to about $3,200 in 2024, up significantly over rates from just a few years ago.
+The average annual cost for full-coverage car insurance in Florida rose to about $3,200 in 2024, but it has since decreased to about $2,900 in 2025.
 Full-coverage rates also rose nationally, though they remain much cheaper than in Florida.

 See how the average annual costs of Florida car insurance have changed over the past two years below.